 The capital of Germany is a multicultural metropolis boasting magnificent monuments, such as the Brandenburg Gate and the Reichstag, and an astonishingly diverse arts and cultural scene.
 In the various quarters of the city, you'll find a wealth of trendy shops and chic restaurants.
 Whatever you're looking for, chances are you'll find it in Berlin.

 The exact location

 See it.
 Feel it.
 Discover it.
 Vienna House Andel’s Berlin is located in the district of Lichtenberg, on the border with Prenzlauer Berg and Friedrichshain.
 Guests can enjoy spectacular panoramic views of the city from the hotel's 65 m tower.
-Enjoy a memorable dinner in the Skykitchen, the Michelin-starred restaurant, or relax with a drink in the bar.
+Enjoy a memorable dinner in the Skykitchen, the Michelin-starred restaurant, or relax with a drink at the Loft14.

 Theater im DelphiRead more